-OJP will require the award recipient to submit regular performance data that show the completed work's results.
+OJP will require each award recipient to submit regular performance data that show the completed work's results.
 The performance data directly relate to the solicitation goals and objectives identified in the "Goals and Objectives" section.
 Applicants can visit OJP's performance measurement page at www.ojp.gov/performance for more information on performance measurement activities.

-Award recipients will be required to submit performance measure data in the TTA Reporting Portal and separately submit a semi-annual performance report in JustGrants.
-Further guidance on the post-award submission process will be provided, if selected for award.
-A list of performance measure questions for this program can be found here.
+BJA will require award recipients to submit performance measure data in the Training and Technical Assistance (TTA) Reporting Portal and separately submit a semi-annual performance report in the Justice Grants System (JustGrants).
+BJA will provide further guidance on the post-award submission process, if the applicant is selected for award.
+A list of performance measure questions for this program can be found in the BJA TTA Performance Measures Questionnaire.